 15. Explore the Santichon Village

 Santichon Village is a small Yunnan cultural center about 5km outside of Pai, reached with a fun (very windy) road.
 This village was settled by the Chinese who fled the revolution of Mao Tse Tung, and after all these years, descendants of these settlers still live here making it an interesting place to visit.

 There are a couple of different things to do at Santichon Village.
 The first would be to wander around and check out the clay houses and eat some of the traditional Yunnanese cuisine.
 Fried shiitake mushrooms and steamed black chicken are just a couple of the popular dishes.

 Walking around the village you will see beautiful buildings in typical Yunnan style, and some fish ponds as well.
 It’s possible to buy fish food and feed the hundreds of koi fish, which is surprisingly a lot more entertaining than I expected it to be.
 Santichon Village is completely free to enter.

 16. Ride the Human Powered Ferris Wheel

 At the Santichon Village, there is a human-powered Ferris Wheel.
 We couldn’t get it going ourselves but then a local came and helped us out.
 While it seems a little dangerous it was a lot of fun!
-We probably spent a lot longer than we should’ve playing on the children’s toy.
+We probably spent a lot longer than we should have playing with this kid’s toy!

 17. Yun Lai Viewpoint

 Just past the Santichon Village is the Yun Lai Viewpoint.
 It is accessible only by a very bumpy road.
 Once there, it costs 20 Baht to enter and then you will have a view overlooking Pai.
 This is one of the best places to visit in Pai for sunrise.

 18. Go Piranha Fishing